 - Ground oats from old fashioned oats – They add texture and chewiness.
 They even add small health benefits – like fiber, vitamins, and minerals – to the cookie!

-- Chocolate chunks – Chocolate chips will work.
-However, they contain added ingredients that make the chip keep its shape, meaning it won’t melt.
+- Chocolate chunks - Dark or milk chocolate chips will work, too.
+However, unlike a chopped bar of chocolate, chips contain ingredients that make them keep their shape, meaning they don't melt as easily.
 Instead, chop chunks of chocolate.
 They make your cookies unique in appearance as bits and larger pieces of chocolate scatter throughout.
-If you need further convincing, read this Epicurious article called “Why Chocolate Chips Ruin Chocolate Chip Cookies.”
-I usually throw in a mix of milk and dark chocolate chunks.
-I wish I had read this article from Bon Appétit about the various kinds of chocolate before I once tried baking cookies using a chocolate bar that was more than 80% cacao.
-I love dark chocolate but recommend chopping up bars with 70% or less cacao.
+If you need further convincing, read this Epicurious article called "Why Chocolate Chips Ruin Chocolate Chip Cookies."
+I usually throw in a mix of milk and dark chocolate chunks, avoiding bars with greater than 70% cacao.
+I once tried 80%, and it made my cookies taste bitter!

 - Browned butter – Browned butter provides a lightly nutty flavor.
 It’s not strong but is noticeable and enhances the cookie’s chocolaty flavor.